aawaheed/magic/README.md

 ![Headless browser in Magic filling out a form](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/headless-browser-magic.png)

+However, you can also vibe code AI agents integrated with your CRM system, ERP system, legacy databases, _"whatever"_.
+Magic fundamentally _is_ an AI agent, for building software and AI agents.
+What you use it for, is up to you.

 In addition to the AI agent in its dashboard, that generates entire full stack apps using nothing but natural language input - There's a whole range of additional components in the system allowing you to automate software development, such as for instance;

 * CRUD generator, creating API endpoint using database meta information